abiwaters/Mirror_c3ddb/Editors,-Viewers,-Interactive-Development-Environments.md

 **Editors:**
 An editor is what you use to manipulate a text file, such as program code or a batch script.

-Command                                               Description
+Command:
-gedit                       Easy to use Notepad-like text editor.
+* gedit: Easy to use Notepad-like text editor.
 Recommended for new users.
-Requires [X Forwarding](http://www.bu.edu/tech/support/research/system-usage/getting-started/x-forwarding/).
+Requires [X Forwarding (http://www.bu.edu/tech/support/research/system-usage/getting-started/x-forwarding/).

-emacs            Programming text editor.
+* emacs: Programming text editor.
 Extremely extensible and configurable by advanced users.
-The default version
-                            requires X Forwarding but you can use the **-nw** (no windows) option to avoid this.
+The default version requires X Forwarding but you can use the **-nw** (no windows) option to avoid this.

-vi, vim, gvim                        Visual text editor.
+* vi, vim, gvim: Visual text editor.
 Only **gvim** requires X Forwarding

-nano                                      GNU text editor with command-line interface.
+* nano: GNU text editor with command-line interface.

 **Image and Document Viewers and Editors:**
 These tools are used to display images and documents in formats more complex than ASCII text, such as PDF, HTML, and .CSV files.
 Most of these tools require X Forwarding.